Shanuka-A/React-Electron-Template/README.md

 [`Watch Here`](https://youtu.be/m3OjWNFREJo?si=cWG-dTsemKKEQLwL)

 ### NOTE
-If you about to install Electron, then you must have a good connection.
+**If you about to install Electron, then you must have a good connection.
 Otherwise its getting long time to install dependencies.(First time i got 1 1/2 hours ,, i prefer a fiber line connection)
-With a fast fiber line connection, installing Electron and its dependencies will be much quicker compared to slower internet connections.
+With a fast fiber line connection, installing Electron and its dependencies will be much quicker compared to slower internet connections.**

-If you about to install Electron, then you must have a good connection.
-Otherwise its getting long time to install dependencies.
-(First time i got 1 1/2 hours, **i prefer a fiber line connection**)

 This template is a bare minimum setup for an electron project with the React framework